jfhbrook/crystalfontz/README.md

 ### Open Issues

-A lot of the functionality has been fleshed out.
-However, there are some issues:

-1. Setting special character data.
+The major open issue has to do with setting special character data.
 Special character data needs to be loaded from files - either as specially formatted text or as bitmap graphics - and that functionality is currently not fleshed out.
 This will be added once those features are more mature.
-2. Commands which imply persisting state across invocations.
-While there's a nascent implementation of a config file format, the mechanisms for persisting that kind of data aren't fully fleshed out.
-Related commands include:
-  - Setting the baud rate - if you set the baud rate and don't save the new baud rate for future connections, you will have a bad time.
-  - Setting encodings from unicode characters to special character code points.
-Once you add a special character to the LCD, you need to tell `crystalfontz` how to convert unicode characters passed into `send_data` into bytes 0x01 to 0x07.

 ## Development